 The study abroad trip to India will be based in the cities of Bangalore, Vellore and Chennai from July 5–August 1.
 The program will consist of a variety of excursions to museums, temples and medical agencies, among other places.
 Students will be living with host families and in college housing.

 This program will introduce five students to the people and culture of India.
 “One of the most significant goals of a course such as this is for students to have a greater appreciation and understanding of the diversity of human existence and to re-evaluate their own culture and identity,” says faculty leader Mark Vellinga.

 Summer Study Abroad Coordinator Jill Fischer says the program has a great impact on students.
-“Many students come back with a very different perspective with regard to their individual place, the role of the United States in the world, and the presence of God in other cultures,” she says.
+“Many students come back with a very different perspective with regard to their individual place, the role of the

 Summer study abroad courses fulfill Northwestern’s cross-cultural general education requirements.